strimzi/strimzi.github.io/_posts/2019-05-21-accessing-kafka-part-5.md

 ```

 Again, Strimzi lets you configure the annotations directly.
-That gives you more freedom and hopefully makes this feature usable even when you use some other tool then External DNS.
+That gives you more freedom and hopefully makes this feature usable even when you use some other tool than External DNS.
 It also lets you configure other options than just the DNS names, such as the time-to-live of the DNS records etc.

 ## Pros and cons

 Kubernetes Ingress is not always easy to use because you have to install the Ingress controller and you have to configure the hosts.
 It is also available only with TLS encryption because of the TLS passthrough functionality which Strimzi uses.
-But it can offer an interesting option for clusters where node ports are not an option for example for security reasons and using load balancers would be too expensive.
+But it can offer an interesting option for clusters where node ports are not an option, for example for security reasons, and where using load balancers would be too expensive.

-When using Strimzi Kafka operator with Ingress you always have to be careful about the performance.
+When using Strimzi Kafka operator with Ingress you always have to consider performance.
-The ingress controller usually runs inside your cluster as yet another deployment and adds additional step through which your data have to flow between our clients and the brokers.
+The ingress controller usually runs inside your cluster as yet another deployment and adds an additional step through which your data has to flow between your clients and the brokers.
 You also need to scale it properly to ensure it will not be a bottleneck for your clients.

 So Ingress might not be the best option when most of your applications using Kafka are outside of your Kubernetes cluster and you need to handle 10s or 100s MBs of throughput per second.
-However, especially in situations when most of your applications are inside your cluster and only minority outside and the throughput you need is not so big, Ingress might be a convenient option.
+However, especially in situations when most of your applications are inside your cluster and only a minority outside and when the throughput you need is not so high, Ingress might be a convenient option.

-The Ingress API and the Ingress controllers can be usually installed on OpenShift clusters as well.
+The Ingress API and the Ingress controllers can usually be installed on OpenShift clusters as well.
 But they do not offer any advantages over the OpenShift Routes.
 So on OpenShift, you should prefer the OpenShift Routes instead.

 ## What's next?

-This was for now the last post in this series about accessing Strimzi Kafka clusters.
+This was, for now, the last post in this series about accessing Strimzi Kafka clusters.
-In the 5 blog posts, we covered all the supported mechanisms how Strimzi operator allows you to access Kafka from inside and outside of your Kubernetes or OpenShift cluster.
+In the 5 blog posts, we covered all the supported mechanisms that the Strimzi operator supports for accessing Kafka from both inside and outside of your Kubernetes or OpenShift cluster.
-We will of course keep posting blog posts on another topic and if something about accessing Kafka changes in the future, we will add new blog posts to this series.
+We will, of course, keep posting blog posts on other topics and if something about accessing Kafka changes in the future, we will add new blog posts to this series.

 If you liked this series, star us on [GitHub](https://github.com/strimzi/strimzi-kafka-operator) and follow us on [Twitter](https://twitter.com/strimziio) to make sure you don't miss any of our future blog posts!